Main illustration: Vinnie Neuberg

 - When are your leads most receptive to marketing messages?

-Do leads respond well to your current marketing messages on their first visit, or do they typically need to visit a few times before they’re ready?
+Do leads respond well to your current marketing messages on their first visit when they find you on Google, or do they typically need to visit a few times before they’re ready?
 The answer will tell you when your chatbot should appear.

 - Which pages or activities signal high interest?